WaiveCar/Waivecar/src/views/site/faq.md

 There are no keys, simply use the app to lock, unlock and end all rides.

 ### I've never driven an electric car.
 How many miles per charge do I get?
-Our Hyundai Ioniqs have between 110-140 depending on driving style.
+Our Hyundai Ioniqs have between 110-140 miles depending on driving style.

+<aside>The best way to get all the miles you can is to take it slow, roll up the windows and turn down the heat.</aside>

 ### What should I do if I'm running low on charge?
 Check the app for the closest fast charger, or download the app "PlugShare".
 Give us a call at 855-WAIVE55 if there is any confusion and we can direct you to one!

 ### Do you guys cover the charging station costs?
-If you use a charger listed in the app with our partners, EVgo, charging is free and can be done in under 30 minutes.
-You will also [receive credit](https://medium.com/@Waive/free-fast-charging-this-changes-everything-again-b7480f8d0dd4) if you end the ride at a higher charge than when you began it at.
+If you use an EVgo fast charger listed in the app, charging is free and can be done in under 30 minutes.

+Also there is a company, Volta, which provides free charging at various retail stores for their current customers.
+Their "Level-2" chargers will add about 12 miles of fuel per hour charged.

+<aside>You will receive credit if you end the ride at a higher charge than when you began it at.
+We have a variety of incentive programs you can participate in - read the medium blog for all the details.</aside>

 ### Is it true I can drive in the carpool lane on the highway?
-As of January 1, 2019, CA law has changed and some of our cars no longer have special car pool lane privileges because they need to be re-registered and re-tagged.
+**Currently No:** As of January 1, 2019, California law has changed and some of our cars no longer have special car pool lane privileges because they need to be re-registered and re-tagged.

 We are working on making sure all of our vehicles have the proper decals and will notify you when they do.
 Until then, cars with a red decal on the back have special car pool privileges.

 ### Can someone else drive using my account?
 This one's a big N.O.
 The ONLY person allowed to drive a WaiveCar is the person on the account who has booked the car.
 Big consequences if we find out otherwise!